 CIS Undergraduate Programs

-The Computer and Information Science department offers a diversity of courses, programs, and research opportunities for students interested in establishing or expanding their background in computer science, information science, and related fields central to the modern technological world.
+The Computer and Information Science department offers a diversity of courses, programs, and research opportunities for students interested in establishing or expanding their background in computer science and related fields central to the modern technological world.

 Major and minor degrees provide a strong foundation in computer and information sciences and the opportunity to explore diverse topics in depth.
 The department offers courses fulfilling University requirements in mathematical reasoning, communication (EP), and interdisciplinary study (ICC).